Kreishh Gurbaxani: Career

 From Mumbai, he began playing snooker at a young age and was junior snooker champion in his home state of Maharashtra in 2018, at the age of 15 years-old.
 By 2013 he had begun to be trained by two-time Asian champion Yasin Merchant at the Khar Gymnasium, also the base of fellow professional Ishpreet Singh Chadha, with the pair being described as “prodigies" of Merchant.

 He was number one ranked Maharashtra player in 2022.
 In January 2023, he defeated India No.1 ranked player Kamal Chawla at The All India Snooker Open.

 In 2023, He moved to Sheffield, England and practices in Ding Junhui Snooker Academy with former professional player Himanshu Jain and Hong Kong young snooker player Shaun Liu.

 He took part in the Oceania/Asia Q School in May and June 2024, and at the second event won a two-year card on to the World Snooker Tour following wins in the latter rounds against Kwok Wai Fung and Muhammad Naseem.

 2024/25

 He made his professional debut at the 2024 Championship League in Leicester in June 2024.
 He secured his first win as a professional defeating Andrew Higginson at the 2024 Northern Ireland Open in September 2024.
 In December 2024 he reached the last-16 of the 2024 Snooker Shoot Out with wins over Xu Si and Ashley Carty.

 2025/26

 In June 2025, he was drawn to make his season debut in the first round of qualifying for the 2025 Wuhan Open where he was defeated by Stephen Maguire of Scotland 5-1.

 He was drawn in the round-robin stage of the 2025 Championship League against Wu Yize, Craig Steadman and Wang Yuchen.
+In April, he recorded a 10-6 loss over Steven Hallworth in the first round of qualifying for the 2026 World Snooker Championship.
+Having dropped off the tour at the conclusion of the 2025-26 season, he entered Q School in England, where he faced fellow former professional Stuart Carrington.